What Is Context Engineering? A Guide for AI & LLMs

 The burgeoning field of context engineering has given rise to a variety of specialized tools:

-• Knowledge Graph Engines: As mentioned, Graphiti (by Zep) is an example of an open-source knowledge graph system tailored for AI assistants (blog.getzep.com).
+Knowledge Graph Engines: As mentioned, Graphiti (by Zep) is an example of an open-source knowledge graph system tailored for AI assistants ([32]).
 It supports semantic linking of data with a Model Context Protocol server.
 Others include enterprise-grade knowledge graphs (e.g. Neo4j, Amazon Neptune) being repurposed for LLM contexts.

-• Multi-Agent Platforms: Toolchains like HuggingFace’s AutoAI or Microsoft’s Semantic Kernel allow developers to orchestrate multi-step LLM workflows.
-Tools like LangChain, Autogen, and similar frameworks explicitly treat context flows as code, where prompts, tools, and memory are composed in a programmatic chain.
+Multi-Agent Platforms: Toolchains like Microsoft’s Semantic Kernel, AutoGen, and CrewAI allow developers to orchestrate multi-step LLM workflows.
+LangChain and LangGraph explicitly treat context flows as code, where prompts, tools, and memory are composed in programmatic chains.
+LlamaIndex provides specialized data ingestion and hierarchical indexing, and in 2026 the prevailing pattern is to combine LlamaIndex for data structuring with LangGraph for agent orchestration.

 Each of these tools represents an angle of context engineering: retrieval, structured knowledge, memory, chaining.
 The key is not any single tool, but how they are integrated by engineers into a cohesive context pipeline.